-The Luban Lab is funded by multiple sources.
-Like most academic labs in the United States, the majority of our financial support comes as project-specific, competitive grants from the National Institute of Health, a part of the United States federal government.
+Like most academic labs in the United States, the majority of our financial support comes as project-specific, competitive grants from the National Institutes of Health.
 NIH grants are typically 3 to 5 years in duration.
 In addition we seek funding from private foundations that devote resources to research on specific topics, such as the American Foundation for AIDS Research or the American Cancer Society.

-We also welcome donations to our research program from private individuals.
+Our research program also welcomes donations from private individuals.
 If you are interested in supporting us please click this link.

-Here’s a list of our grants from the NIH that are currently active, with links to more detailed information:
+Here’s a list of NIH grants to our lab that are currently active, with links to more detailed information about those projects:

 Here’s a list of grant applications to the NIH that are pending, under review, or in preparation: